 For those teaching graphic design, I struggle to think of a use for this particular app.
 The designs are too canned and edibility too limited to let student creativity shine.
 If anyone else can think of a use for this in a design classroom, please share!

 If you are a designer like me, don’t throw out your Creative Suite subscription just yet.
 Designers need more control over visuals, this app allows little in the way of customization.
 Trying to create a graphic within the bounds of a client’s brand would be very difficult.
-Adobe Spark doesn’t have enough design options for your normal design output.
+Adobe Express doesn’t have enough design options for your normal design output.
 Not a surprise, though, given this is a product for non-designers.

 If you are a non-designer, Adobe Spark is worth a look.